jonhadfield/soba/README.md

 - Add support for Git LFS
 - Changes BitBucket auth to API Keys (OAuth2 will be supported also in next release)

-### 1.3.6 release 2025-06-11

-- Dependency updates and minor improvements

-### 1.3.5 release 2025-06-07

-- Environment variables can be loaded from files using the `_FILE` suffix

-### 1.3.4 release 2025-05-26

-- Introduce delay between GitHub API calls to avoid rate limiting

 See full changelog [here](docs/CHANGELOG.md).